js00000000/asset-dairy-web/README.md

 # Asset Dairy

 Asset Dairy is a modern web application for tracking your personal finances and investment portfolios.
-Effortlessly log daily expenses, income, and transfers, and manage your stock and cryptocurrency transactions in one beautiful dashboard.
+Effortlessly log daily expenses, income, and transfers, and manage your stock and cryptocurrency trades in one beautiful dashboard.

 ## Features

 - **Account Setup**: Create and manage secure user accounts.
 - **Expense & Income Logging**: Record daily expenses, income, and transfers with ease.
-- **Portfolio Tracking**: Track your stock and crypto holdings, transactions, and portfolio value over time.
+- **Portfolio Tracking**: Track your stock and crypto holdings, trades, and portfolio value over time.
 - **Modern UI**: Clean, responsive, and production-ready interface built with React, Tailwind CSS, and Lucide React icons.
 - **Data Insights**: Visualize spending, income, and asset allocation.